quantifiedketonian/quantifiedketonian.github.io/about.md

 Fast forward to a few months ago...
 During that time, we moved closer to family, had another girl, bought a house, and I started working ridiculous hours at a startup.

 As of a few months ago, my wife and I had been doing a mostly Paleo lifestyle for nearly 4 years, but I had somehow gained twenty pounds and all of it (and some) was fat.
 I was not in a healthy space.
-Looking back, I think that moving closer to family had led to much more unhealthy eating than I thought (we were probably only like 45% Paleo, even though I thought we were 80% Paleo).
+Looking back, I think that moving closer to family had led to much more unhealthy eating than I thought.
+We were probably only like 45% Paleo, even though I thought we were 80% Paleo (restaraunt food always gets you).

 I decided that I would try my personal lifestyle interventions again to see if I could fix the problem.
 I started biking to work and we started really dialing in our meals to meet the Paleo "requirements".